Asia | Central America | Colombia | Cuba | Global Financial Integrity | National Security | Americas | Win Without War | Joint Programs

 Internship Descriptions

 The internship program gives interns the opportunity to work alongside one or more staff members in programmatic work and administration of a nonprofit organization.
-CIP’s internships are therefore divided into two parts: all interns are expected to spend half their time in administrative support to the larger office, while the other half of their time is devoted to program work.
-Each component is a valuable part of CIP’s internships.
+CIP are expected to spend a quarter of their time in administrative support to the larger office, while the remainder of their time is devoted to program work.
+Each component is valuable both to CIP's work and the intern's experience at CIP.

 Because each program is different, interns will have different assignments and opportunities depending in which program they work.
-Below are short descriptions of some of the responsibilities interns may have within each program; depending upon current policy debates, conference schedules, funding, etc., interns may have the opportunity to do things not mentioned here.
-Likewise, interns may find their responsibilities do not include everything listed below.
+Below are short descriptions of some of the responsibilities interns may have within each program.

 Asia Internship